What are learning assistants (LAs)?

 What is the commitment?

-- Attend weekly planning meetings with your LA mentor (the course lecturer)
+- Attend weekly planning meetings with your LA mentor (the course instructor)

-- Participate in pedagogy meetings one hour per week, where you learn fundamentals of teaching science
+- Participate in pedagogy meetings with other LAs one hour per week, where you learn fundamentals of teaching STEM

 What are the benefits of being an LA?

-- Review material from science classes you’ve taken in a unique and fun way
+- Review material from STEM classes you’ve taken in a unique and fun way

 Previous LAs say: